No technology is an Island

 “It’s not like you can just take an ERP and switch it out in a weekend and be done with it.
 It’s a big system,” said Raechelle Clemmons, CIO at Davidson College.
 “It’s a big investment and it’s costly.”

 Modular technology allows institutions to supplement these large, standard systems with additional functionality, enhance insights and provide more opportunities to collect new data.
 These kinds of abilities have the potential to make a huge impact on agility, allowing institutions to respond quickly and intelligently to changing market forces.
-But all of this data and functionality isn’t as valuable as it could be if it’s not able to connect with a SIS or LMS.
+But all of this data and functionality isn’t as valuable as it could be if it’s not able to connect with a SIS or LMS or the HR and Financial components of the ERP.
 These systems are the source of truth, so separate banks of data aren’t as powerful until they are combined and compared with this larger systems.

 “Data governs the institution.
 We make decisions on it, we make not only tactical but strategic decisions on it, and you need to have the data accessible, you need to be able to get to it, and to get the analytics out of it in a timely manner,” said Garret Yoshimi, Vice President for Information Technology and Chief Information Officer at the University of Hawaii.